 Work With Experienced Malpractice Attorneys If You Suffer Medical Mistake

-When the care you receive is medically negligent or below an expected standard of care, the Baltimore birth injury lawyers at Schochor, Federico and Staton, P.A. can help.
+When the care you receive is medically negligent or below an expected standard of care, the Baltimore birth injury lawyers at Schochor, Staton, Goldberg, and Cardea, P.A. can help.
 Call us at 410-234-1000 or contact us online today to schedule a free, confidential consultation at our offices in Baltimore, Maryland, or in Washington, D.C.